dylanshine/TableViewLiaison/README.md

 ### Tips & Tricks

 Because `TableViewSection` and `TableViewRow` utilize generic types and manage view/cell type registration, instantiating multiple different configurations of sections and rows can get verbose.
-Leverage type aliases and/or implement a factory to create your various `TableViewRow`/`TableViewSectionComponent` types may be useful.
+Leveraging type aliases and/or implementing static factories may be useful.

 ```swift